December 10, 2025 · 5 min read

 The questions your writing avoids are more revealing than the ones it engages

-When you ask an AI to read your writing and find your blind spots, you expect it to return something like a list of cognitive biases.
-Availability heuristic.
-Confirmation bias.
-Dunning-Kruger.
-The generic catalogue of ways humans get things wrong.
+When you ask a language model to read your writing and find your blind spots, you expect it to return something like a list of cognitive biases: availability heuristic, confirmation bias, Dunning-Kruger, the generic catalogue of ways humans get things wrong.

-What it returns is specific.
-"Your writing engages seriously with critique of institutions but consistently avoids the operational question of what would replace them."
-Or: "You cite empirical research heavily when it supports your frameworks and treat it as methodologically suspect when it doesn't."
+That is not, in effect, what it returns.
+What it returns is specific: "Your writing engages seriously with critique of institutions but consistently avoids the operational question of what would replace them."
+Or: "You cite empirical research heavily when it supports your frameworks and treat it as methodologically suspect when it does not."
 Or: "You engage extensively with French theory but never with the analytic tradition that critiques it, even where the critiques are directly relevant."

 These are not generic biases.
-They are fingerprints of avoidance — and they are almost never accidental.
+They are, in a sense, fingerprints of avoidance, and they are almost never accidental.

 Why avoidance is patterned

-Blind spots cluster for reasons.
-The most common: following a line of thinking seriously would require revising a conclusion you are not ready to revise.
-Not because you are intellectually dishonest — because the conclusion is structural.
-It underlies too much of your other thinking.
-To pull it out would require rebuilding too much.
+Blind spots cluster for reasons, the most common of which is that following a particular line of thinking seriously would require revising a conclusion you are not ready to revise: not because you are intellectually dishonest, but because the conclusion is structural, underlying too much of your other thinking in such a way that pulling it out would require rebuilding too much.

 The protection function of blind spots

-The blind spot is not stupidity.
+The blind spot is not, in other words, stupidity.
 It is self-preservation, operating below the threshold of awareness.

 Why making them explicit helps